4EyesMarcus/JotoroModerationBot/README.md

 /set_changelog_channel - Sets the channel for the bot to send updates for it in

-/setup - Brings you through all the nooks and cranies to get the bot rollin your server, your way.
+/setup – Guides you through configuring Jotoro Moderation so it works exactly the way your server needs it.